steven-moon/personal-portfolio-mvp-catalyst-backend/README.md

 1. **MySQL Configuration**: Make sure your MySQL server is running and properly configured in `.env`
    - Check the port number (common ports: 3306 for standard MySQL, 8889 for MAMP)
    - Verify username and password
+   - For MAMP users, check if you need to use a socket path (see `config.json` example in the [Database Guide](./documents/db/DATABASE.md))

 2. **Run Without Database**: If you're having persistent database issues, you can run the API in a limited mode:
    ```bash